joshdgeek/Pattern-Recognition-System/README.md

 forgive me for the messy codes the code will undergo adjustment with time
 ## ALGORITHM:
- i created an empty array
+ i created an empty array ,
- i declared some variables "one,two add and mult" for conditional statement handling performed a recursive algorithm to revisit the new array after splicing the first character and running the conditional statements.
+ i declared some variables "one,two add and mult" for conditional statement handling. performed a recursive algorithm to revisit the new array after splicing the first character and running the conditional statements.
 !! thats the basic idea of the project;